mpdairy/posh/README.md

 [Datomic's pull](http://docs.datomic.com/pull.html))

-Posh's `pull` only attempts to pull any new data if there has been a transaction of any datoms that might have changed the data it is looking at.
+Posh's `pull` only attempts to pull any new data if there has been a transaction of any datoms that have changed the data it is looking at.
 For example:

 ```clj